 Do you want fries with that?

-Every communications professional, regardless of the industry they work in, has experienced this: a colleague or client comes to us requesting a brochure, or a Facebook page, or a website, or a Twitter feed, etc. My former supervisor Lorna Christie calls that an order-taking mentality.
+Every communications professional, regardless of the industry they work in, has experienced this: a colleague or client comes to us requesting a brochure, or a Facebook page, or a website, or a Twitter feed, etc. A former supervisor calls that an order-taking mentality.
 “And did you ask if they wanted fries with that?” she’d ask us.
 Her point was clear: good communications pros aren’t order takers — we are counselors.

 A PR order taker responds by delivering a perfectly good brochure/Facebook page/website/Twitter feed, on time, with a smile.
 On the other hand, a PR counselor responds by asking the “I want a [fill in the blank]” requester to sit down and talk some more.
 What’s the driving need — who are you trying to reach, why, and how does that support the company’s goals and objectives?
 What should our strategy be for aligning all those factors?
 Then there can have a discussion about which tactics and tools best fit the situation.